TrossenRobotics/aloha_docs/docs/training/solo.rst

     └── README.md

-Navigate to the ``detr`` directory inside the repository and install the detr module which contains the model definitions using the below command:
+Navigate to the ``detr`` directory inside the repository and install the ``detr`` module which contains the model definitions using the below command:

 .. code-block:: bash

-    $ cd /path/to/act/detr && pip install -e .
+    $ cd /path/to/act_solo/ && pip install -e .

 Training
 ^^^^^^^^